mui/tech-challenge-pigment-css/README.md

         ...props.primary ? { background: 'blue' } : { background: 'red' },
       }}
     />
-  )
+  );
 }
 ```

-Your goal would be to transform the `styled` and the `sx` calls into a valid CSS and a transformed JavaScript code that can later be used by a simple runtime after the CSS is already extracted.
-The result output should look like this:
+Your goal is to transform the `styled` and the `sx` calls into a valid CSS and a transformed JavaScript code that can later be used by a simple JavaScript runtime after the CSS is already extracted.
+The resulting output should look something like this:

 *JavaScript*